SAP-samples/teched2023-AD263/exercises/ex0/README.md

 ## Summary
 - You have now access to the Demo Application for this Hands-on session.
 - You are able to trigger exceptions on demand to simulate erroneous behavior of a customer developed BTP CF Java application
-- You are able to view incidents created by SAP Cloud ALM or SAP BTP Alert Notification Service
+- You are able to view incidents in the Demo app created by SAP Cloud ALM or SAP BTP Alert Notification Service which will be raised during the next excercises

 Continue to - [Exercise 1](../ex1/README.md)